sgh185/sgh185.github.io/_pages/research.md

 - **Compiler and Runtime-Based Address Translation** (CARAT)

-  We are building on [CARAT](http://pdinda.org/Papers/pldi20.pdf), a novel framework to replace virtual memory with a software implementation consisting of compiler transforms and a runtime.
-Our goal to explore an implementation of CARAT, originally written in user-space, in a kernel (Nautilus).
+  We are building on [CARAT](http://pdinda.org/Papers/pldi20.pdf), a novel framework to replace virtual memory and paging with a fully-software implementation consisting of compiler transforms and a runtime.
+Our goal is to explore an implementation of CARAT, originally written in user-space, in a kernel (Nautilus).
 This is a non-trivial task, as we have to understand methods to track and protect memory in the kernel, efficiently search and query memory